mapforge-org/mapforge/docs/terms.md

 ## Mapforge Terms of Service

 You are only allowed to upload tracks, images and data that you created yourself or have permission to share.
-All uploaded material can become publicly available.
+All uploaded material can become publicly available when you decide to share your map.